 Here are some I like this year.
 Full disclosure, I love Halloween.
 Fall decor, for me, means Halloween.

-- I also love this buffalo check cat pillow from Pier 1
+- I also love this buffalo check pillow from ThePillowCoverStore.
+They have every color and size

 - This damask throw pillow from target is a more subtle fall touch.

-5.) use a Garland, even without a mantle
+5.) use a Garland, even without a mantel

 A garland like the one on my fireplace is an easy decoration to hang or drape anywhere in your house.
 Garlands look great on a shelf, in a windowsill or even down the center of your table.
 They can be wound around a house plant or light fixture.